 Your bedroom environment is essential in helping you achieve quality and consistent sleep.
-To create the ideal bedroom environment, you should consider the following:
+To create the ideal bedroom environment for sleeping better, you should consider the following factors:

 Light

 Light and dark are strong cues in telling your body when it’s time to wake up or go to sleep.
-Light suppresses melatonin (the hormone that helps regulate the body’s circadian rhythm and helps you drift off), and in today’s age, we are exposed to more artificial light than ever before, which disrupts our circadian rhythms – keeping us alert and feeling less sleepy.
+Melatonin (the hormone that helps regulate the body’s circadian rhythm and helps you drift off), is suppressed by light, and in today’s age, we are exposed to more artificial light than ever before.
+This disrupts our circadian rhythms – keeping us alert and feeling less sleepy.

 Read more tips on how to reduce light in the bedroom.